verilylifesciences/variant-qc/Java/PlatinumGenomes-variant-transformation/README.md

 ## Results

-You have now created a table like [google.com:biggene:platinum_genomes.transformed_variants](https://bigquery.cloud.google.com/table/google.com:biggene:platinum_genomes.multisample_variants?pli=1)
+You have now created a table like [google.com:biggene:platinum_genomes.multisample_variants](https://bigquery.cloud.google.com/table/google.com:biggene:platinum_genomes.multisample_variants?pli=1)

-Note that this schema is optimized for a large cohort which would have many, many more rare variants.
-We summarize the of callsets that match the reference for each variant instead of adding those individual genotypes for those callsets to the record.
+Note that this schema is optimized for large cohorts which would have many, many more rare variants.
+Specifically, we summarize the callsets that match the reference for each variant into a separate column ``refMatchCallsets`` instead of adding those individual calls to the repeated field ``call`` within the variant's BigQuery record.

 # Appendix